 - Low row cable has a tendency to slide off its track.

-The Titan Lat Tower – 10 to 300 LB Selector is a stand alone machine that features both a lat pull down and a low row.
-For the lat pull downs an included padded seat can be used, while the low row position requires users to sit on the floor or stand for certain movements.
+The Titan Lat Tower – 10 to 300 LB Selector is a stand-alone machine that features both lat pull down and a low row.
+For the lat pull downs, an included padded seat can be used, while the low row position requires users to sit on the floor or stand for certain movements.